 Exploring the Duomo

-The impressive facade is an amalgam of Baroque and Neoclassicism, executed in Marmo Botticino.
+The impressive façade is an amalgam of Baroque and Neoclassicism, executed in Marmo Botticino.
 This is a type of white marble named after the town of Botticino, east of Brescia.
 The façade is richly decorated with Corinthian columns; the triangular pediment has statues of the Assumption and the apostles Peter, Paul, James and John.
 These statues were made by various artists at the end of the eighteenth century.
 Once inside, we can see for ourselves that the Duomo Nuovo was indeed constructed on a Greek-cross plan, to which in this case a very deep choir was added.
 Above the high altar is a canvas by the painter Giacomo Zoboli (1681-1767) representing the Assumption of the Virgin.
 Both the decorations in and outside the building make it clear that this is indeed the cathedral of Santa Maria Assunta.

 The Duomo Nuovo has eight chapels, although these are really no more than niches.
 I will briefly discuss some of the highlights that we can admire there.
 In the right arm of the Greek cross, we find the Chapel of the Most Holy Sacrament, which has a Neo-classicist altar by the aforementioned Rodolfo Vantini.
 The altarpiece was painted by Il Moretto (Alessandro Bonvicino; ca. 1498-1554/1564).
 Just a bit further down the aisle, we stumble upon the so-called Arch of Saint Apollonius (Arca di Sant’Apollonio).
 This magnificent work, installed between painted columns, dates from the early sixteenth century (1508-1510) and was made by the sculptor Gasparo Cairano, whose years of birth and death are unfortunately unknown.
-The arch served as a final resting place for the remains of Saint Apollonius, a fourth century bishop of Brescia.
+The arch served as a final resting place for the remains of Saint Apollonius, a fourth-century bishop of Brescia.
 When the summer cathedral of San Pietro was demolished, the Arch was moved temporarily to the adjacent Duomo Vecchio.
 Later it was returned to what was more or less its old spot.
 A particularly curious object is the reliquary in front of the Arch: it is said to contain an arm of Saint Benedictus of Nursia (ca. 480-547).

-On the other side of the cathedral, at the end of the left aisle, there is a chapel that has the tomb of the aforementioned, seventeenth century bishop Marino Zorzi.
+On the other side of the cathedral, at the end of the left aisle, there is a chapel that has the tomb of the aforementioned, seventeenth-century bishop Marino Zorzi.
 The bishop is also featured in the altarpiece in the chapel, which is a work by the Venetian painter Jacopo Palma Il Giovane (ca. 1548-1628).
 An image of the chapel can be found here.

 In the chapel in the left arm of the Greek cross, we can admire several organ panels that used to be in the Duomo Vecchio.
 They were painted by Romanino (Girolamo Romani; ca. 1484-1566), but are unfortunately so high up on the wall that they are easy to miss.
 The panels are furthermore easily eclipsed by a rather conspicuous statue of Pope Paulus VI (1963-1978).
 This pope was born in 1897 as Giovanni Battista Montini.
 His place of birth was Concesio, a small town just north of Brescia.[1]
 In 1920, he was ordained a priest and held his first mass in the sanctuary next to the church of Santa Maria delle Grazie in Brescia.
 Once pope, he continued the Second Vatican Council, which had been convened by his predecessor Pope John XXIII in an attempt to modernise the Roman-Catholic Church.
 Pope Paulus VI passed away in 1978 and was beatified in 2014.
 His canonisation followed quickly in 2018.
 The square in front of the two Brescian cathedrals is named the Piazza Paolo VI after him.
 His statue in the Duomo Nuovo was made in 1984 by Raffaele “Lello” Scorzelli (1921-1997).
 Scorzelli had previously made the papal ferula that Paulus VI used.
 The statue of the pope has been provided with a replica of this bishop’s staff.